 Know the rules of the road (and trails) in Aspen

-As of May 2018, e-bikes are allowed on the Rio Grande, Owl Creek, Brush Creek, Crystal, Aspen Mass, Basalt Old Snowmass, Emma, Lazy Glen, and East of Aspen trails after the county repealed a nine-month moratorium.
+E-bikes are allowed on the Rio Grande, Owl Creek, Brush Creek, Crystal, Aspen Mass, Basalt Old Snowmass, Emma, Lazy Glen, and East of Aspen trails after the county repealed a nine-month moratorium.
 With this new ordinance, e-bikes are still be prohibited on single-track trails.
 E-bike riders must comply with a 20-mile-per-hour speed limit.
 Local e-bike outfitters will have the most up-to-date information on regulations, so check with our trusted partners when you rent your equipment!

 Are you inspired to hit Aspen trails with some extra oomf this summer?
 Book your Aspen vacation rental with Frias Properties today.
 Start by browsing our live inventory online, or get recommendations from our Aspen-based reservations specialists.